cure53/DOMPurify/README.md

 /**
  * Influence the return-type
+ *
+ * Careful, this setting has foot-gun potential!
+If you set RETURN_DOM or RETURN_DOM_FRAGMENT to true, don't set RETURN_DOM_IMPORT to false!
+ * By default, our settings are secure - we believe - but returning a DOM *and* manually setting RETURN_DOM_IMPORT to false will give you XSS in some situations.
  */
 // return a DOM HTMLBodyElement instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM: true});